omarshad/csc-414-fall2020/final_project/README.txt

-1. Extract the zipped folder for the project to any directory.
+1. Make sure you know the path to the project directory.

 2. Using the terminal navigate to the directory